johansatge/namagic/readme.md

 $ grunt run          # Run the app
 $ grunt sass:watch   # Compile SASS files on update
 $ grunt js:watch     # Compile JS files on update
+$ grunt js:compile   # Compile JS files
 $ grunt js:libs      # Compile JS libs, when adding or removing one
 $ grunt html:compile # Compile HTML templates (no watcher for this one)
 $ grunt build        # Build and sign the app (to be uploaded in iTunes Connect)
 ```

+## Publishing on the Mac App Store

+_Check the [MAS submission guide](https://github.com/nwjs/nw.js/wiki/Mac-App-Store-(MAS)-Submission-Guideline) for the prerequisites._

+* Build the HTML, JS & CSS assets if needed
+* Increment the build number and version in [app.nw/package.json](app.nw/package.json) (each upload on Application Loader should have an unique build number)
+* Build the app by running `grunt build` (the resulting signed app and package are stored in the `.mas` directory)
+* Load the `.mas/Namagic.pkg` file in Apple's [Application Loader](http://help.apple.com/itc/apploader/e3)
+* In [iTunes Connect](https://itunesconnect.apple.com), create and submit a new app version, based on the uploaded build